doctrine/orm/docs/en/reference/inheritance-mapping.rst

 .. note::

-    Automatically generating the descriminator map is very expensive computation-wise.
+    Automatically generating the discriminator map is very expensive computation-wise.
 The mapping driver has to provide all classes for which mapping configuration exists, and those have to be loaded and checked whether they are part of the current